 - Small Loan Amounts

-The amount you can borrow is limited.
+The amount you can apply to borrow is limited.
 Lenders can’t afford the risk of giving out large sums of money to people who don’t have valuable assets.

 The amount you receive will depend on how high your credit score is, but even the maximum amount (£5,000) is a lot less than you could get with a secure loan.
 Although, this shouldn’t matter if you need the money for covering smaller expenses (e.g. to put towards a wedding, or to cover home improvement costs).